cloudarena/slate/source/includes/agency/_properties.md

    "pages":1
 }
 ```
-This endpoint retrieves available properties with pagination.
+This endpoint retrieves available properties with pagination by given parameters.

 ### HTTP REQUEST